-Applicants may also receive reimbursement for damage repairs financed by them in the aftermath of the storm.
-Repairs must have been initiated prior to applying to ORR for assistance and completed prior to the Damage Assessment.
+Applicants may receive reimbursement for damage repairs financed by them in the aftermath of the storm.
+Repairs must have been initiated prior to applying to ORR for assistance and completed prior to the Damage Repair Verification.
 Repair work will be substantiated by the Damage Assessor, who will produce a Damage Repair Verification.
 For additional information regarding reimbursement, please see Section 5.0, Reimbursement for Pre-Application Repair Costs.

-2.10 Structure Type
+2.9 Structure Type

-The Rental Repair Program will only provide assistance that goes towards the rehabilitation of the primary structure of a site-built (i.e., wood-frame or cinderblock constructed) structure with no more than four attached units.
-The Rental Repair Program will not provide rehabilitation assistance for manufactured housing units (MHU) or to non-primary structural assets located on the property such as sheds, fences, or bulkheads.
+The Rental Repair Reimbursement Program will only provide assistance that goes towards the rehabilitation of the primary structure of a site-built (i.e., wood-frame or cinderblock constructed) structure with no more than four attached units.
+The Rental Repair Reimbursement Program will not provide rehabilitation assistance for manufactured housing units (MHU) unless the owner can provide proof of ownership of both the MHU and the lot.
+Nor will the program provide assistance to non-primary structural assets located on the property such as sheds, fences, or bulkheads.

 ORR will not provide rehabilitation assistance to properties which are commercial in nature or are offices or warehouses which have portions converted to living space.
 If the damaged property is anything other than these structure types listed above, the applicant will be referred to the Special Case Panel (SCP) and a determination as to whether assistance can be provided will be made.
-For additional information regarding the SCP, see Section 10.2.
+For additional information regarding the SCP, see Section 9.2.

-2.11 FEMA Non-Compliance
+2.10 FEMA Non-Compliance